Dirac and Weyl Fermions -- the Only Causal Systems: Extension of Causal Localizations to Non-Timelike Hyperplanes

 {\it Proof.} (a) $(W,E)$ is a causal system by (\ref{RLCCRRCL}).

 (b) Poincar\'e covariance of $P$ follows immediately from the Poincar\'e covariance of $F'$ since $(g\cdot \Delta)^{\land'} =g\cdot \Delta^{\land'}$. --- As noted after (\ref{MPPS}) a non-timelike hyperplane is a maximal $\perp'$-set and hence by Eq.\,(\ref{EPBMPS}) a $\perp'$-base.
-Now $\sigma$-additivity of $P$ on every non-timelike non-spacelike hyperplane follows as the $\sigma$-additivity of $E$ in (\ref{RLCCRRCL}). --- Now extend $P$ to all of $\mathfrak{S}_\infty$, see (\ref{PCPOL}).
+Now $\sigma$-additivity of $P$ on every non-timelike not spacelike hyperplane follows as the $\sigma$-additivity of $E$ in (\ref{RLCCRRCL}). --- Extend $P$ to all of $\mathfrak{S}_\infty$, see (\ref{PCPOL}).

 (c) Obviously the sets $M_\rho:=\{-2\alpha\operatorname{e}^{-2\varsigma\rho}\le \varsigma x_0-xe\le 0, 0\le \varsigma x_0+xe\le2\alpha\}$, $\rho\in\R$ converge to $M:=\{0\le \varsigma x_0=xe\le \alpha\}$ for $\varsigma\rho\to \infty$, as